yesus113/yesus113/README.md

 # Hi, I'm Adrian Systems Engineer

-Code is what I do, that's it, I work hard, consistency is my strongest core vale as a person.
+Code is what I do, that's it, I work hard, consistency is my strongest core value as a person.

 ## 🛠 Skills